 The longer the hike the more demanding it will be.
 This goes especially for harder terrain.
 For every hour you hike the more energy it demands and the more repetitive stress on the muscles and joints.

 The more height you gain the more work you will have to expend.
-On flat terrain you are just moving your body forward but when you have to go up you then have to overcome gravity and lift your weight.
+On flat terrain, you are just moving your body forward but when you have to go up you then have to overcome gravity and lift your weight.
 This can be extra demanding if you are wearing a heavy pack full of camping gear.

-The steepness of the trail plays a big roll as well.
+The steepness of the trail plays a big role as well.
 For a given elevation gain the steeper it is the more demanding it will be but the shorter the distance.
 Gaining 2000 feet over 2 miles is much harder than gaining the same height over 5 miles even though it will often take less time.

 Long climbs that take an hour or more have a huge energy demand that you don't experience in moderate terrain.
 When approaching climbs like this you have to able to pace yourself.
 Start with a pace that feels too easy and you will find it easier to maintain it for a much longer period.
 I call this the mountain mosey.

-When first hiking in the mountains many people get too excited and go to fast from the beginning.
+When first hiking in the mountains many people get too excited and go too fast from the beginning.
 Within the first few miles they end up so fatigued they have to take extended breaks with really slows down your overall pace.
 Find your pace that you can hold without having to take breaks every 5 minutes.
 Because of the slower pace compared to easier terrain you will have to adjust your daily mileage goal down if you don't want to be hiking out in the dark.

 What goes up, must come down and this is where the beating on the joints comes in.
-Going up hill is a lot of work but has little impact, whereas going down hill puts a lot of load on the knees, hips and ankles due to having to brake with every step.
+Going uphill is a lot of work but has little impact, whereas going downhill puts a lot of load on the knees, hips, and ankles due to having to brake with every step.
 This is accentuated if you are wearing a pack with your camping gear as you have to brake even more weight.

 Eccentric (lower your weight) loading is the prime cause of sore muscles when you lift weights.
 Every step downhill is an eccentric lengthening of the muscles under load, which is why you will often be sore in the quadriceps (front of the thighs) the day after a hike with a lot of descending.

 This is where trekking poles can really help you.
 Studies have shown that using poles reduces the impact on your knees by up to 30%.
-Over the course of a 3 or 4 mile descent this can really add up in reduced wear and tear on your knees.
+Over the course of a 3 or 4-mile descent, this can really add up in reduced wear and tear on your knees.

 The rougher the terrain the harder the hike will be. irregular terrain demands much more from the stabilizer muscles to keep you from falling over.
-As well you will often have much higher steps which require more muscular engagement.
+As well you will often have much higher steps that require more muscular engagement.

 Places like the slabs on Gothics mountain have steel cables to grab that assist climbing and descending.
-There are also ladders, steep friction slabs and boulders to climb.
+There are also ladders, steep friction slabs, and boulders to climb.

-All of this make hiking in the High Peaks much more demanding than flatter, less rocky areas.
+All of this makes hiking in the High Peaks much more demanding than flatter, less rocky areas.
 But the same things that make hiking here harder also make it more fun.
 I really enjoy the challenge of the terrain but then I also rock climb for fun.
 It is within the abilities of any fit, healthy person but if you aren't used to using your hands when you hike it can be a bit unnerving.

 Peak summer heat is another challenge.
-When you are working hard going up a mountain in hot, humid temperatures the risk of heat stroke and dehydration is dramatically increased.
+When you are working hard going up a mountain in hot, humid temperatures the risk of heatstroke and dehydration is dramatically increased.
 I once ran into this myself.
 I was focused on covering miles and didn't stay adequately hydrated.
-This lead to nausea, weakness and feeling like I was melting.
+This lead to nausea, weakness, and feeling like I was melting.
 The feeling of fatigue followed me for the next two days of the trip even after I cooled down and loaded up on water and electrolytes.

-Winter is a whole other challenge with snow slowing down you pace.
+Winter is a whole other challenge with snow slowing down your pace.
 You will also have to carry more gear, even on a day hike, to stay warm.
 When dressed in winter clothing you have increased resistance compared to hiking in shorts in the summer.
 Safe drinking water means melting snow and boiling it as filters will freeze and most liquid water is iced over.
 Everything is just slower in the winter.

 46 Mountains Over 4000 Feet

-The Adirondacks are home to hundreds of mountains but the High Peaks regions has the 46 tallest which are 4000 feet or higher.
+The Adirondacks are home to hundreds of mountains but the High Peaks regions have the 46 tallest which are 4000 feet or higher.
 For the sake of complete transparency, this list was compiled over a hundred years ago so with modern survey techniques it has been found a few of the summits are just under this height but we still go with the list.